turingschool/backend-curriculum-site/module1/lessons/objects_classes_instances.md

 Because Attributes are something we want to persist throughout an object's lifetime, we typically define them inside the initialize method because we want them to exist as soon as the object is created.

 We have now created a method class that will allow us to create many different instances of Fridge, each one slightly different from the last.
 How do we do that in practice?
-Update your runner file so that it includes the following:
+Let's update the runner file so that it includes the following:

 ```ruby
 fridge_1  = Fridge.new("Maytag", "white", 36)